What does trauma-informed teaching have to do management?

 After we understand what trauma is and how it impacts us, we can change how we do things so that we make work a safe and supportive place for those who have experienced trauma.

-If you'd like more information, please come to my full training, hosted by Nonprofit Hub.
+If you'd like more information, please come to our trauma-informed training, hosted by Generation Schools Network yearly.

 Below, I've summarized the Top 7 Tips For Trauma-Informed Management.
 Spoiler alert: making these changes also helps the people who have not experienced trauma!

 1. Trauma is the experience, not the event.

 Notice that it’s the experience of the event, not the event itself.
 You and a colleague may have experienced the same childhood events, but it might have been traumatic for one of you though not the other.

 “Trauma is the experience of an event that overwhelms the nervous system and overpowers our defense systems.”

 Think twice before saying some version of “well, I had that happen to me and it was just fine…”